scipy-conference/scipy_proceedings/papers/allan_campopiano/paper.rst

    Actual t-distribution (orange) and assumed t-distribution (blue). :label:`tcurve`

-One conclusion that can be drawn from this is as follows: When sampling is from skewed distributions (e.g., lognormal), the t-test leads to increased false positive rates (Type I Error).
+One conclusion that can be drawn from this is as follows: When sampling from skewed distributions (e.g., lognormal), the t-test leads to increased false positive rates (Type I Error) as seen from the left tails in :ref:`tcurve`.
 You can intuit this by comparing the left tails in the chart above.
 The middle 95% of the blue curve is much wider than that of the gray curve.
 Therefore, when we assume the t distribution in these scenarios, we’re much more likely to incorrectly conclude statistical